confluentinc/examples/clients/docs/kafka-commands.rst

 Apache Kafka Commands
 =====================

-In this tutorial, you will run Apache Kafka commands that produce messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run |ak-tm| commands that produce messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst